arana-initiatives/agro-point-cloud-seg-pipeline/README.md

 Cropped dataset with combined east and west 2020 orchard PCL data with no upsampling, but individual apple patches needs to be upsampled by 2X factor during the patch generation phase.

-#### Model Training`PCL` datasets Descriptions and Download Links
+#### Model Training`PCL` Dataset Download Links

 Considering the complexity of this segmentation task where only the apple class is annotated but other classes like leaves, branches, and trunks etc. are annotated and combined as a single high fidelity background class.
 We further upsampled the apple class point clouds to further simplify the model training task.
 Also, we added additional normal estimate features to improve learning performance and created below three dataset versions for experimentation.